Here are many of the industry terms you’re likely to come across when a 401(k) is being discussed.

 negotiate with mutual fund companies and recordkeepers to lower costs

+for all!
 Note, this is not to be confused with a multi-employer plan, which is

 similar but is typically used by unions.
-It’s not that we don’t like

 An investment fund designed to create a portfolio that may reduce the risk of owning individual shares or achieve a particular investment strategy.
 Mutual funds are common investment options in 401(k) plans.
-Although plan sponsors assume certain fiduciary liabilities when they select investment options like mutual funds, working with a 401(k) advisor can help reduce these risks, especially if the advisor assumes the role of a 3(38) fiduciary.
+Although plan sponsors assume certain fiduciary liability when they select investment options like mutual funds, working with a 401(k) advisor can help reduce these risks, especially if the advisor assumes the role of a 3(38) fiduciary.

 A particular type of contribution that an employer makes (if they decide to, that is!) to their employee's retirement plan accounts - regardless of the contributions (or lack thereof) that the employee makes.
 Non-elective contributions can be part of a Safe Harbor plan design strategy, as well as a profit-sharing strategy.